Indonesian Maritime Security Agency: Small arms

+Procurement

+Vessels

+In March 2024, Bakamla and the Japanese government concluded a grant agreement for the provision of a single offshore patrol vessel.
+This was followed by the signing of a procurement contract in December 2024, marking the formal implementation of the grant.
+The vessel is being constructed in Japan by Mitsubishi Shipbuilding with financing provided through the Japan International Cooperation Agency (JICA), and is scheduled for completion in 2027.

+In October 2025, Bakamla confirmed discussions related to the project, including vessel specifications and follow-up arrangements.
+The vessel, measuring 85.6 meters in length, is designed to accommodate a crew of 70 personnel and has a maximum speed of 22 knots.
+The discussions also covered training programs and technical cooperation under JICA-facilitated cooperation frameworks.

+Aircraft

+In October 2025, Indonesian Aerospace (PTDI) confirmed the procurement of four N219 Maritime Surveillance Aircraft by Bakamla to support national maritime patrol and surveillance operations.

+The procurement package includes a five-year fleet readiness and after-sales support program, covering maintenance, repair and overhaul services, training, technical assistance, and technical documentation.

 Rank structure

 The Bakamla uses a similar ranking system and insignia with Indonesian Navy.
 The difference between navy and Bakamla rank are the usage of special title (Bakamla uses special title of "BAKAMLA" for every personnel, while navy uses "(TNI)" for high-ranking officer and branch/corps abbreviation for other officer and enlisted personnel) and Bakamla does not have a rank higher than a Vice admiral (Laksamana Madya) as that is the rank of the head of the agency.
 Indonesian National Armed Forces personnel, Indonesian National Police personnel or other civil servant who are assigned to Bakamla are given Bakamla rank which are correspond to his/her original rank.

 Bakamla Seaman rank sleeves are slanted in navy blue unlike the Navy's straight stripes, a tradition introduced from the US Coast Guard.